turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 And our test is passing again!

 You'll notice that we didn't move over the instantiating of the `Member` objects.
 This is because we want the only job of this service to be to talk to Propublica (SRP).
-Formatting the data is separate responsibility and should be done elsewhere.
+Formatting/Massaging the data is separate responsibility and should be done elsewhere.
+In this design pattern, that should be done in the Facade.

+**Keep your service objects simple.
+Hit an endpoint and pass the facade a response.
+That's it.**

 Let's make one more refactor in our service.
 If we ever need to hit a different Propublica endpoint, for instance, to get members of the Senate, it would be nice if we could reuse that Faraday connection object.
 This object sets up the base url for the api and the api key, both things that will be consistent across API calls to Propublica, which makes it the perfect candidate to increase reusability.
 Since our members_of_house method is a class method, our "conn" method will also need to be a class method.